Sam Nash

 Researcher

-• Co-designed accessible pedagogy workshops for faculty across three programs
+• Co-designed accessible pedagogy workshops for faculty across three programs at Columbia University

 • Developed curriculum integrating disability history and UDL into graduate education